grant-m-s/AstronomicAL/docs/source/content/tutorials/plots.rst

 Optimised
 **********************************
-By default all custom plots have Datashader_. implemented, allowing millions of datapoints to be plotted at once whilst still remaining responsive.
+By default all custom plots have Datashader_ implemented, allowing millions of datapoints to be plotted at once whilst still remaining responsive.

 .. _Datashader: http://holoviews.org/user_guide/Large_Data.html